To Be Announced: Refinement modal logics

 \end{example}

-Refinement modal logic has been investigated in \cite{hvdetal.loft:2009,hvdetal.felax:2010,bozzellietal.inf:2014,halesetal:2011,hales:2011, hales:2016, bozzellietal.tcs:2014,achilleosetal:2013,xingetal:2019}.
-In these works, instead of the refinement relation as above (for the set of all agents) the refinement relation has a parameter $G \subseteq A$, and apart from {\bf atoms} and {\bf back} (for all agents), additionally, {\bf forth} is required for the agents in $A \setminus G$.
+In \cite{bozzellietal.inf:2014} and most related works on refinement modal logic, instead of the refinement relation as above (for the set of all agents) the refinement relation has a parameter $G \subseteq A$, and apart from {\bf atoms} and {\bf back} (for all agents), additionally, {\bf forth} is required for the agents in $A \setminus G$.
 As this was partly for technical reasons, in this survey we only consider refinement for the set $A$ of all agents, which simplifies the presentation.

-The language $\lang(\Dia,\rmldia)$ of refinement modal logic is the language $\lang(\Dia)$ of multi-agent modal logic extended with an inductive construct $\rmldia\phi$, representing `there is a refinement after which $\phi$'.
+\paragraph*{Language and semantics of refinement modal logic} The language $\lang(\Dia,\rmldia)$ of refinement modal logic is the language $\lang(\Dia)$ of multi-agent modal logic extended with an inductive construct $\rmldia\phi$, representing `there is a refinement after which $\phi$'.
 It has the following semantics.